goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 Terminal within CLion can be used to build the Autoware.Auto.

-@ref building "Building" has the fundamental instructions for this section.
+@ref building "Building Section" has the fundamental information that will be useful in here.

 @ref building-compilation-optimization-flags "Building with compilation database" should be followed to generate the Compilation Database.